5 ways to improve your financial health

 How to start to improve financial health

-And if you’re reading this article, you have already begun your financial health journey.
+If you’re reading this article, you have already begun your financial health journey.
 It’s about taking an honest look at where your money is coming from and where it’s going.
-This can be a daunting exercise because of the judgment or emotions we associate with our finances.
-Maybe we feel pressure to compare ourselves to other people, such as friends and family, colleagues or even social media contacts, or we feel guilty over some expense or another, or we are really anxious about being able to pay for retirement.
+This can be a daunting exercise because of the judgment or emotions we often associate with our finances.
+Maybe we feel pressure to compare ourselves to other people, such as friends and family, colleagues or even social media contacts.
+Or perhaps we feel guilty over some expense or another, or we are really anxious about being able to pay for retirement.
+Taking the first step to commit to your financial health goes a long way toward setting you on the right path.

-Setting goals is a great incentive for taking control of your financial health.
-Whatever your goals – from a long-awaited vacation to early retirement – you need to know how much it will cost, how much you will need to save and when you’ll need the money.
+Setting goals is a great incentive for taking control of your financial health and sticking with it.
+Whatever your goals – from a long-awaited vacation to early retirement – you need to know how much it will cost, how much you’ll need to save and when you’ll need the money.
 What does your life look like, ideally, in five, 10 or 20 years?
 From those figures, you can work out how much to set aside each month or week.
 It’s often easier for us to envision saving $96 per week rather than $5,000 in a year, for example – and it can be more achievable that way.
-Just like in weight-loss goals, those that aim to lose two pounds a week, for example, are more successful than those that try to lose 25 pounds in three months.
-The same principles apply to improving your financial health as your physical health.
-Break down the numbers into smaller, manageable goals.
+Just like in weight-loss goals, breaking it down can make it feel more achievable.
+So, those who aim to lose two pounds a week, for example, are often more successful than those who try to lose 25 pounds in three months.
+The same principles apply to improving your financial health.
+Break down the numbers into smaller, more manageable goals.
+Starting small is better than not starting at all.
 And track your progress.
-This can help reinforce your sense of being in control of your finances and gives you something to feel good about!
+This can help reinforce your sense of being in control of your finances and it gives you something to feel good about!

 Automating your savings is a great way to help achieve your goals: whether you’re putting money into a health savings account, an IRA, a 529 or a regular savings account, automate your contributions so that they just happen on the schedule you have set out.
 What’s more, some of the ways you can save, such as matching your employer contribution into a 401(k), can have tax benefits as well – so you’re saving more than the amount of your initial contribution.